AnshumaanSingh21/Credit_card_fraud/README.md

    _Recommendation: Use Logistic Regression for initial deployment, but monitor Random Forest performance as well._

 2. **Threshold Selection:** By adjusting the decision threshold (see Precision-Recall plot above), recall can be increased to over 95% at the cost of some precision.
-   _Recommendation: Set threshold to X (as found above) to maximize fraud detection, and periodically review based on business impact._
+   _Recommendation: Set threshold to 0.55 to maximize fraud detection, and periodically review based on business impact._

 3. **Class Imbalance Handling:** Undersampling was used for balance; for larger datasets or in production, consider advanced techniques such as SMOTE or ensemble methods for further improvement.